yummiesfromscratch/yummiesfromscratch.github.io/_drafts/2015-07-20-Creme-Brulee-Bread-Pudding.md

 ![breadpudding][2]

-It is best prepared ahead of time and let the bread soak in the cream.
+You can prepare this ahead of time and prior to serving, brulee the top for a great, impressive dessert!

 ### Ingredients
 - 1 lb day old bread cut into 2-inch cubes